-The high scientific quality of the application is the most important factor influencing the Research Council’s funding decisions.
-Above all, the Research Council grants funding to applications that have received rating 6 or 5 in the peer review.
-The Research Council is not able to fund all highly rated applications.
-The aim of the Research Council is to fund excellent research in the fields it represents.
+The high scientific quality of the application is the most important factor influencing the funding decisions.
+The Research Council funds applications that receive the highest ratings of 5 or 6.
+However, it is not able to fund all highly rated applications.
+The Research Council aims to fund exceptionally high-quality research in all of its research fields.

-The renewal of science refers to significant breakthroughs, new theories and concepts, critical assessment and sometimes challenging of previous studies, methodologically innovative approaches as well as using and analysing new kinds of data.
+The renewal of science refers to significant breakthroughs, reforming theories and concepts, critical assessment and sometimes challenging of previous studies, methodologically innovative approaches as well as using and analysing new kinds of data and material.

 The impact of research comprises both scientific and societal impact.